 Growing Crystal features fascinating, otherworldly rhomboids and rectangles of multilayered complexity, which she had earlier shown shimmering on a black clutch as part of her Aeriform runway show.

-There is more excitement to come: in September, there will be the Iris van Herpen product launch.
+in September 2017, there will be the Iris van Herpen product launch.
 Watch this space…